Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Lori from Maryville, TN

 This is the easiest dishwasher magnet to make and will last for years.
 Take a clean plastic lid (I used an icing lid) and cut the edge off.
 Write "clean" on one side and "dirty" on the other with a Sharpie marker.
-Use stick-on magnets with a really strong adhesive.
-Stick one on one side and one on the other.

 Immediately upon emptying my dishwasher I put the detergent in the cup.
 That way if the cup is closed, the dishes are dirty.
 I use the little packets and they don't dry out.
 Saves a lot of "are the dishes clean or dirty".

 Are the dishes in the dishwasher clean or dirty?
 This is the easiest way to tell.
 Always make filling the soap dispenser the very last step of unloading the dishwasher.
 That way if the soap dispenser is filled (closed), the dishes are dirty and when empty (open), the dishes are clean.

 Knowing whether or not the dishes in the dishwasher are clean can be a problem in some households.
 Make a clean or dirty dishwasher indicator to help alleviate this potential issue.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Is the family always asking if the dishes in the dishwasher are clean or dirty?
 Here's an easy method for them to know.
 I fill the dishwasher's soap dispenser whenever I place dirty dishes in the dishwasher, even if it's not full enough to run.
 If the soap dispenser is filled, the dishes are dirty.
 If the dispenser door is open or empty, the dishes are clean and ready to use or put away.